truthsrebirth/TeamProfileGenerator10/README.md

 ## Description

-    - This application runs with node.js commands to generate an html file to create a team profile page.
+    - Through javascript, html, css, and node, I was able to create an application that generates an html file displaying a team profile generator, with information regarding said person's name, email, github account, and role.

 ## Table of Contents

     If your README is long, add a table of contents to make it easy for users to find what they need.